-As of January 31, 2021, we had over 3,000 customers that were sold through our direct sales force and channel partners, as compared to over 2,000 and over 1,750 such customers as of January 31, 2020 and 2019, respectively.
-These customers, which we refer to as our Direct Sales Customers, accounted for 82%, 78% and 85% of our subscription revenue for the years ended January 31, 2021, 2020 and 2019, respectively.
+As of January 31, 2024, we had over 7,000 customers that were sold through our direct sales force and channel partners, as compared to over 6,400 and over 4,400 such customers as of January 31, 2023 and 2022, respectively.
+These customers, which we refer to as our Direct Sales Customers, accounted for 88%, 87% and 85% of our subscription revenue for the years ended January 31, 2024, 2023 and 2022, respectively.
 The percentage of our subscription revenue from Direct Sales Customers increased, in part, due to existing self-serve customers of MongoDB Atlas becoming Direct Sales Customers.
 We are also focused on increasing the number of overall MongoDB Atlas customers as we emphasize the on-demand scalability of MongoDB Atlas by allowing our customers to consume the product with minimal commitment.
-After launching in June 2016, we had over 23,300 MongoDB Atlas customers as of January 31, 2021.
-The growth in MongoDB Atlas customers included customers from mLab and Realm, as described above, as well as new customers to MongoDB and existing MongoDB Enterprise Advanced customers adding incremental MongoDB Atlas workloads.
+We had over 46,300 MongoDB Atlas customers as of January 31, 2024.
+The growth in MongoDB Atlas customers included new customers to MongoDB and existing MongoDB Enterprise Advanced customers adding incremental MongoDB Atlas workloads.